-August 2017 Drop Down Assets - On August 1, 2017, the Company acquired the remaining 25% interest in NRG Wind TE Holdco, a portfolio of 12 wind projects, from NRG for total cash consideration of \$41.5 million, excluding working capital adjustments.
-The transaction also includes potential additional payments to NRG dependent upon actual energy prices for merchant periods beginning in 2027.
+August 2017 Drop Down Assets - On August 1, 2017, the Company acquired the remaining 25% interest in NRG Wind TE Holdco, a portfolio of 12 wind projects, from NRG for total cash consideration of \$44 million, including working capital adjustment of \$3 million.
+The purchase agreement also included potential additional payments to NRG dependent upon actual energy prices for merchant periods beginning in 2027, which were estimated and accrued as contingent consideration in the amount of \$8 million as of September 30, 2017.